flox/flox/CONTRIBUTING.md

 [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

 We employ [commitizen](https://commitizen-tools.github.io/commitizen/)
-to help enforcing those rules.
+to help to enforce those rules.

 **Commit messages that explain the content of the commit are appreciated**